JakeTotland/star-site/README.md

 The first half of this guide is dedicated to quickly getting your coding environment up and running.
 The second half explains how to actually affect changes within the website.
 As you are first introduced to these technologies, someone with the appropriate level of knowledge will probably help you through it, and you can just use it as needed (consulting it more like a reference than a guide).

+Side note: if you have web development experience and feel like you can jump right in, go for it.
+I built this site/framework with ease of updating in mind (well, I tried to anyway) for people with no coding knowledge.
+But I won't be offended in the slightest if you go ahead and change stuff.
+Even if you trash the entire site and replace it with something all your own, more power to you!
+If it's what's easiest for you and best for STAR during your tenure, it's what you should do.
+With that said, let's continue under the assumption that you will be using this framework...

-Ideally, you will barely need to read this.
+Ideally, you will barely need to read this guide.
 In fact, this site was made with the assumption that only the different [*modules*](#modules) would need to be updated, and this can be done without coding anything whatsoever.
 However, the reason this guide is so thorough is so future STAR website curators may explore and implement new features if they know what they are doing (or are willing to learn).
 Or, if something ever were to go wrong with the site, so they could figure out how to fix it.

 If you have never done any web development or coding stuff before, the first thing you will need is a web-optimized text editor.
 I highly recommend [installing Visual Studio Code](https://code.visualstudio.com/Download) for this purpose if you do not have another preference.
 It has a built-in console, nice structure/layout, great plugin choices, and a solid feel.
 If you use VS Code, you will definitely want to use some kind of [live preview plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to visualize site changes.